Will Miranda Lambert & Blake Shelton Reunite? Exes To Perform At CMA Fest

 A post shared by Gwen Stefani (@gwenstefani) on

 Miranda, on the other hand, recently shared a photo of her giving her man a kiss on stage.
-She captioned it with a line from a popular Rod Stewart song: “For tonight you’re gonna stay with me.”
+She captioned it with a line from a popular Rod Stewart song.

 "For tonight you're gonna stay with me"- Rod Stewart. ????@bfluke #highwayvagabondtour #weshouldbefriends #weshouldbefringe #texasbama #getagrip